 Modi urges talks to stop Ukraine war

-German Chancellor Olaf Scholz (R) and Indian Prime Minister Narendra Modi (L) shake hands during a press conference following the Indo-German governmental consultations at the Chancellery in Berlin on May 2, 2022.
+German chancellor Olaf Scholz (R) shakes hands with Indian prime minister Narendra Modi during a press conference following the Indo-German governmental consultations at the Chancellery in Berlin on May 2, 2022.
 (Photo by JOHN MACDOUGALL/AFP via Getty Images)

 INDIAN prime minister Narendra Modi called for dialogue to end the war in Ukraine at the start of a European tour on Monday (2) but steered clear of condemning Russia over the invasion.